High Level Learners at BCA

-- Critical review and evaluation of curriculum content across all departments to ensure Higher Level Learners are challenged throughout their time at BCA with bespoke pathways, activities that are more complex, conceptual questions, problem solving based learning, more advanced reading material etc.
+Critical review and evaluation of curriculum content across all departments to ensure High Level Learners are challenged throughout their time at BCA with bespoke pathways, activities that are more complex, conceptual questions, problem solving based learning, more advanced reading material etc.

 Extra-curricular learning and opportunities

 Our extra-curricular programme is constantly evolving as we discover new opportunities and forge new working relationships with partners in education, the community and in industry.
 Notices for students, parents and carers can be found on our website, on our news and notices page.
 In addition, newsletters, text messages and letters are also sent home.

 Some of our opportunities are continuous and involve the students participating in a programme of study whilst others appear to be standalone but are designed to inspire and support students in their own continuous learning and development.

 Below is an idea of some of the opportunities that have been available during recent years.